zaofer/repo1/DUP_linux_readme.txt

   2. Press "e" again on the 'uppermem=' line and edit uppermem=819200.
   3. Press "Enter".
   4. Press "e" on the kernel line (below the uppermem line).
-     Edit the kernel line with mem=800M and press “Enter”.
+     Edit the kernel line with mem=800M and press â€œEnterâ€.
   5. Press "b" to boot with these options.
   6. Perform the firmware update.